Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

      -H "fiware-service: opcua_car" \
      -H "fiware-servicepath: /demo" \
      -H "Content-Type: application/json" \
-     -d @add_device.json
+     -d @add_device_NGSIxxx.json
 ```

+Where `add_device_NGSIxx.json` will be `add_device_NGSIv2.json` in case NGSIv2 or `add_device_NGSI-ld.json` in case
-Where `add_device.json` is the one you find inside `iotagent-opcua/testCommands` folder
+NGSI-ld are the ones you find inside `iotagent-opcua/testCommands` folder

-`add_device.json` sample payload contains several attributes even of different type.
-Some of them are missing on the OPC
+`add_device_NGSIxx.json` sample payload contains several attributes even of different type.
+Some of them are missing on
-UA Server-side but have been included to prove that the Agent is able to manage such situations.
+the OPC UA Server-side but have been included to prove that the Agent is able to manage such situations.

 #### Step 5 - Get devices